jefdaj/anondb/README.md

 anondb
 ======

-Proof of concept implementation of a "secret triple store" using [Enigma][enigma].
+Naive implementation of a "secret triple store" on [Enigma][enigma].
-It creates a freeform federated data bank for proving assertions about yourself without revealing your identity.
+It creates a trustless, freeform, federated data bank for proving assertions about yourself without revealing your identity.

+This is just proof-of-concept code.
+However, it should be fairly reliable since the complicated parts map onto existing RDF concepts, and RDF can be validated using the [W3C test site][w3c] (basic) and/or ontology theorum provers (advanced).

+The main caveats is that it may need to be optimized to scale to a large number of triples.

 Concept
 -------

-Any party can add self-signed triples (subject-predicate-object statements) concerning a person to the data bank's encrypted secret contract state, such as:
+Any party can add self-signed statements concerning a person to the data bank's encrypted secret contract state, such as:

+* <person> controls the private key corresponding to <pubkey> (this is self-evident once signed)
+* <person> owns the 2FA device <deviceid>
+* <person>'s social security number is <ssn>
+* <person>'s facial profile hash is <hash>
+* <person>'s fingerprint hash is <hash>
-* <person>'s public key is <key>
+* <person>'s gender is male
-* <person>'s hardware 2FA device is <device>
+* <person>'s DNA haplotype is <hash>
 * <person>'s birthday is Aug 29, 1975
-* <person> is of legal drinking age as of 2019
+* <person> is of legal drinking age
-* <person> qualifies for food stamps as of 2019
+* <person> qualifies for food stamps through Dec 31, 2019
 * <person> qualifies to participate the in the <token> ICO
-* <person>'s Experian credit score as of 2019-11-14 is 750
+* <person>'s Experian credit score as of Nov 14, 2019 is 750

 Later, the person can sign and execute queries to prove assertions about themself to another party without revealing their identity.

-The assertions can be simple, such as "I am of legal US drinking age as of today".
-Or they can be derived from multiple independent sources: "I am a US citizen, and I am over 18 years old, and I am not a felon, and I have a credit score of at least 700".
+The assertions can be simple, such as "I am of legal US drinking age" or "I am on the whitelist".
+Or they can be derived from multiple independent sources, which may refer to each other.
+For example, "I qualify for a $5000 loan fom your bank" might expand to "I am a US citizen, and I am over 18 years old, and I am not a felon, and I have a credit score of at least 700" and be verified using statements from the police + DMV + credit rating agencies.

+Although one `<person>` variable is shown above for simplicity, no global identity known to all parties is required.
+Instead the queries work more like real life identification: "I am the person with access to my phone, whose picture is shown on my passport and/or drivers license, and whose SSN I know".
+Signing parties can define identity however they want, and queries can mix and match statements from multiple parties.

 Examples
 --------

+Suppose you want to prove that you can

 You could prove your legal drinking age at a bar without showing the bouncer your drivers' license as follows: